Randomized hypergraph states and their entanglement properties: Genuine Multipartite Entanglement

 is said to be an entanglement monotone, meaning it shall not increase under LOCC.
-If the state is a valid entangled state and does not satisfy equation (\ref{eq:LOCC}), it still can be classified as an entanglement measure.
-In the work presented in \cite{PRA.89.052335.2014}, the entanglement measure results for graph states indicate the prevalence of monotonicity in $p$, but it remained an open question if the same behavior would be found in general states.
-However, as we can see in the Figs. \ref{fig:fig4} and \ref{fig:fig5}, such uniformity is no longer observed, clearly related to the non-uniformity of the hypergraph states with hyperedges of different orders.
-Such a result could not be observed in graph states since any graph is a $2$-uniform hypergraph.
+If the state is a valid entangled state and does not satisfy equation (\ref{eq:LOCC}), it can still be classified as an entanglement measure.
+In the work presented in \cite{PRA.89.052335.2014}, the results of entanglement for graph states indicate the prevalence of monotonicity in $p$, but it remained an open question if the same behavior would be found in general states.
+However, as shown in Figs. \ref{fig:fig4} and \ref{fig:fig5}, such uniformity is no longer observed, clearly related to the non-uniformity of the hypergraph states with hyperedges of different orders.
+This result could not be observed in graph states, since any graph is a $2$-uniform hypergraph.
 The break in monotonicity in association with non-uniformity provides the concurrence relation suggested here as a resource that might be implemented to maximize entanglement in a given configuration in a laboratory.
 In Fig. \ref{fig:fig6}, we compare the GME for some RH states as a function of $p=p_2=p_3$.
 The inset shows the range for $0<p<0.5$, where the non-monotonic behavior is observed.
-Such a break in the monotonicity is not observed for graph states.
+Such a break in monotonicity is not observed for graph states.

+A crucial point for understanding the entanglement properties of RH states is that they are not obtained through a smooth convex interpolation between two fixed pure states.
+Instead, an RH state corresponds to a statistical mixture over a highly heterogeneous ensemble of spanning subhypergraphs, characterized by different hyperedge cardinalities, connectivity patterns, and multi-body phase constraints.
+As a consequence, the dependence of entanglement measures on the randomization parameters is governed by the interplay of competing physical mechanisms rather than by a simple monotonic weighting of entangled components.

+For small to intermediate values of the randomization parameters, the dominant effect of probabilistic hyperedge generation is the enhancement of connectivity.
+In this regime, the addition of hyperedges tends to correlate previously disconnected or weakly correlated subsystems, leading to an increase in both bipartite and GME.
+This mechanism is particularly effective when newly added hyperedges connect distinct components of the underlying hypergraph or introduce new multi-qubit correlations that were absent in lower-order configurations.

+At larger randomization parameters, however, the ensemble becomes increasingly dominated by configurations containing multiple hyperedges of different orders acting simultaneously.
+Higher-order hyperedges do not generically increase entanglement in a monotonic fashion.
+Instead, they impose additional multi-body phase constraints that can effectively suppress certain multipartite correlations.
+In this regime, the overconstraining effect of mixed-order hyperedges competes with connectivity enhancement, leading to a degradation of entanglement despite the increased probability of gate success.
+As a result, the entanglement of the RH state can decrease even though the weight of individual pure hypergraph components increases with the randomization parameters.